Hemanta1611/Python-Practice-Projects/Project-2/README.md

-# Random Password Generator | Not a Security Provider
+# Random Password Generator | Not a Security Provider (no encryption and decription)

 A secure and customizable password generator built with Python that allows users to create strong passwords based on their specific requirements.